-A new gateway arch over Louisburg’s historic downtown greets visitors and residents alike to this friendly community in northeast Miami County.
+A gateway arch over Louisburg’s historic downtown greets visitors and residents alike to this friendly community in northeast Miami County.

 Louisburg has long been a destination for cider and doughnuts but has plenty to keep the whole family entertained from star gazing, getting up close and personal with tigers, shopping, enjoying a bite to eat or taking a stroll along the new downtown streetscape along Broadway.